flim360/MyMobileNav/Readme.txt

-This is my first GitHub Repsoitory for test purposes only.
+This is my first GitHub Repository for test purposes only.